1. Washington & Lincoln (Apotheosis). Washington, D.C.: J. A. Arthur, 1865.

 14. Reports of Maj.
 Gen. N. P. Banks (dated 6 April 1865), et. al., in The War of the Rebellion, Vol. XXXIV: A Compilation of the Official Records of the Union and Confederate Armies.
 Washington, D.C.: Government Printing Office, 1891.

-16. The Red River Campaign: Detailed Account of the Retrograde Movement How the Gunboats Escaped, in The New York Times.
-New York: 5 June 1864.
+16. The Red River Campaign: Detailed Account of the Retrograde Movement How the Gunboats Escaped.
+New York, New York: The New York Times, 5 June 1864.

 17. Wharton, Henry D. (as “H. D. W.”).
 Sunbury, Pennsylvania: Sunbury American, 1864-1865.